Albinhsn/JC/JC/src/se/liu/albhe576/project/README.md

 ## ToDo

-* address, instruction, operand etc
-* better conversion scheme?
-* do a walkthrough of everything
+* do a walkthrough of everything to find things to do :)
 * actually short circuit logicals

 ## Optimizations